DevKarenC/100-days-of-code/README.md

 - [x] Review data types in JavaScript

 **Thoughts**: While working on the practice problems, I came across one that utilized Bubble Sort algorithm.
 I remember that Harvard University's CS50 course offered a [section on sorting algorithms](https://video.cs50.io/gR6nycuZKlM?screen=CRl1MoW0F-E) and one of them being bubble sort, I went back to watch a video and it was very helpful in understanding how the bubble sort algorithm works (ex. bigger number "bubbling" to the right end of the list, focusing on a pair of adjacent numbers at a time).
 While learning algorithms can be tough, I know that it's important for my career to learn them (as well as data structures).
 In terms of counting Github contributions, I learned from [this blog post](https://hisaac.net/2016/11/11/why-commits-to-forks-on-github-dont-count-toward-contributions.html) that making commits to a forked repository does not count towards the contribution because Github only intends the forked repo to be a _temporary_ place to store your work before merging into the upstream repo.
 I have been using forked repo to store my permanent work so I'll have to work on using my forked repos as Github intended.

+## Day 51: March 21, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Review data types, scope, ES6, and git
+- [x] Checklist.design

+**Thoughts**: I came across the [checklist.design](https://www.checklist.design/) while doing research on project checklist and designs.
+It looks like a great website to reference when I'm building my portfolio site or a capstone project.
+The website seems more targeted for UI/UX designers to assist with their design work, many checklists suggest good features to have in a website if a developer wants to showcase their development skills.
+For example, the checklist for the Login page includes "Login via Third Party" and "Link to reset password", which would be good concepts to practice.
+I'm excited to utilize the checklist.design website for my portfolio.